B A R E L Y B A D W E B S I T E

 Just a thought.

-Update: Since I first published this page I have received a fair bit of criticism for what might appear to be my heartless attitude about people with irretrievably boring personalized plates.
+Update: Since I first published this page I have received a fair bit of criticism for what might appear to be my heartless attitude toward people with irretrievably boring personalized plates.

 All I can repeat is this: Before you criticize a man, walk a mile in his shoes.
 That way, you're a mile away, and you have his shoes.